 How You Can Complete 3×5 Why Analysis with Isolocity

 The process by which an organization completes its corrective action reports is critical to improving efficiency and guaranteeing less waste of resources.
-Thus, Isolocity has included several areas within the CAPA Software Module that allows managers and employees to complete the 3×5 why analysis with ease.
+Thus, Isolocity has included several areas within the CAPA Software Module that allows you to complete the 3×5 why analysis with ease.

-When accessing a corrective action report, users will be able to attach their own documents for the analysis directly from the system.
-(If the organization already has documents for 3×5 why analysis) You can do this by first accessing the “Corrective Action Report” module from the left-hand side menu.
-Then proceeding to click on the corrective action report of choice.
+In the corrective action report module, users will be able to attach their own documents for the analysis directly from the system.
+(If the organization already has documents for 3×5 why analysis) You can do this by first clicking on the “CAPA” module and then selecting the “Corrective Action Report” tab from the left-hand side menu.
+Once inside the module, you can select the CAR of your choice or click “Create Corrective Action Report” to make a new report: